-With the advent of comprehensive regulatory standards for remote electronic signatures within the EU, it is now possible for international contracts and transactions to get signed without delay, saving thousands of €/£/$ in travel expenses, reducing paperwork and enabling the processing of documents more easily, securely and environmentally friendly.
+With the advent of comprehensive regulatory standards for digital signatures, remote electronic signatures within the EU is now possible for international contracts and transactions to get signed without delay, saving thousands of €/£/$ in travel expenses, reducing paperwork, enabling the processing of documents more easily and securely and environmentally friendly.

-The European Union (EU) regulation for Electronic Identification and Trust Services (eIDAS) has made a significant impact in the completing the customer journey with e-commerce and digitization of transactions using secure digital signatures.
+The European Union (EU) regulation for Electronic Identification and Trust Services (eIDAS) has significantly impacted the customer journey with e-commerce and digitization of transactions using secure digital signature solutions.
 There is a strong drive towards remote signing technology, compliant with eIDAS legislation, for electronic signature usage across Europe.
 The eIDAS standards classify two types of secure digital signatures

 The major growth drivers of the digital signature market include: